Codeguru1609/Code_heist-AIDC/README.md

 # Tech Stack🪛
 This project is built with:

-Vite
+- Vite
-TypeScript
+- TypeScript
-React
+- React
-shadcn-ui
-Tailwind CSS
+- Tailwind CSS
 ----

 Made to protect 💗 by Code_heist